openenclave/openenclave/new_platforms/vscode-extension/README.md

 * Ensure that the requirements are met for the [Azure IoT Edge extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge):
     * [Docker is installed and running: https://docs.docker.com/install/](https://docs.docker.com/install/).
         * On Linux, to cross-build a container (i.e. if your host is amd64 and your container is arm32v7), you will need to enable cross-building.
-One solution is to add these packages:
+Adding these packages solved the cross-build issue on Ubuntu 19.04:

               sudo apt-get install -y qemu qemu-user-static qemu-user binfmt-support